markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 In this operation Git will determine any differences in the code between the active branch and the target branch, and update the active branch with those changes whether they be added files or changes in the code.
 Conversely the target branch will remain the same and **not** undergo any changes.

 ![Git Pull](assets/lesson-1/260-git-fetch-merge-pull.png)<br>
-After the merge, the active branch, in our case the `master` branch, will not only receive the new file updates from the remote `master` branch, but also all the commit histories associated with that branch.
+After the merge, the active branch, in our case the `master` branch, will not only receive the new file updates from the remote `master` branch, but also all the commits associated with that branch.
 For more details about different options and other useful commands, let's look at the official [Git docs](https://git-scm.com/docs/git-pull) (a great site to bookmark).